ARION

 “Sori Mijel.”

 There was movement at the other airship and she looked over toward it as Ken and Rialsis began a conversation relayed and translated both directions through Arion.
-An opening had appeared in the crystal ball-like vessel and two more Sori stepped down a ramp pushing rather large containers with rounded edges using something analogous to an anti-gravity pallet jack.
-She watched them take the boxes several yards out away from the airship and then lower them to rest atop the crater weeds growing there.
+An opening had appeared in the mirrored vessel and two more Sori stepped down a ramp pushing rather large containers with rounded edges using something analogous to an anti-gravity pallet jack.
+They stopped and stared at the Terran aliens for a moment, and then they turned to their task.
+Kate watched them take the loads several yards out away from the airship and then lower them to rest atop the crater weeds growing there.
 They pulled the jack out from beneath the containers and then returned to the airship.
 It was all very familiar.
-Moments later, they emerged with more boxes, which they deposited with the others.
-As the conversation continued behind her, Kate watched the other Sori pair unload sixteen boxes in all before they returned to their ship and closed up the curved opening in the crystalline surface.
+Moments later, they emerged with more cases, which they deposited with the others.
+As the conversation continued behind her, Kate watched the Sori pair unload sixteen containers in all before they returned to their ship and closed up the curved opening in the smooth surface.

 Then without any prior warning, the airship jumped straight up into the air with nary a sound, although the lioness could feel air rushing in to occupy the space of vacuum the sphere left behind it.
-There was no roar of rockets or flames of heat, and the other Sori did not even look up as their secondary airship boosted toward its mothership in orbit.
+There was no roar of rockets or flames of heat, just a brief snap, but the other Sori did not even look up as their secondary airship boosted toward its mothership in orbit.

 She looked behind her at her companions and Will Andresen was craning his head upward with a hand shadowing his eyes as he followed the progress of the shining orb up into the heavens.
 She glanced up too, but it was already lost to distance.